 Finally, contractors are more likely to complete a bonded project than a non-bonded one.
 This is because the surety typically requires a personal guarantee from the contractor.

 One downside of requiring surety bonds, however, is the cost.
 The bond amount is equal to the contract value, and the bond premium is generally anywhere from 1% to 3% of the bond amount.
 The cost of the bond is generally passed through by the contractor to the owner, making the project cost higher.
 While the bond is an additional cost, having it can save a fortune in the long run especially when the project begins to have problems.

 As the requirement for surety bonds becomes more prevalent among private projects, project owners and contractors are well advised to understand the process, cost, benefits and detriments of surety bonds.
 While the cost of surety bonds for a project can be a deterrent, when compared to the cost of project failure, the cost of the bonds is relatively minor, and they may provide just what is needed to assure project success.

-Jacqueline Greenberg Vogt is a member of Mandelbaum Barrett, in Roseland, focusing her practice on construction contracting and litigation.
+Jacqueline Greenberg Vogt is a member of Mandelbaum Barrett PC, in Roseland, focusing her practice on construction contracting and litigation.
 She assists clients throughout the entire construction lifecycle, from initial conception to project delivery, and has significant experience resolving a wide array of construction disputes.

 "Reprinted with permission from the April 22, 2021 issue of the New Jersey Law Journal. © 2021 ALM Media Properties, LLC.
 Further duplication without permission is prohibited.
 All rights reserved."